Stefanpaporakis/LCP-identification-procedure/README.md

 q limits:
 "q" is the scattering vector, and basically your x-axis value for the plots.
-Essentually the qmin and qmax values determine where the code looks for peaks and plots them on the profile.
+Essentially the qmin and qmax values determine where the code looks for peaks and plots them on the profile.

 Prominence: